PrestaShop/prestashop.github.io/news/_posts/releases/2020-04-17-prestashop-1-7-7-0-beta-release.md

  - releases
 ---

-Go test the first Beta version of PrestaShop 1.7.7.0!
+The first Beta version for PrestaShop 1.7.7.0 is now ready for you to test!

 ![Prestashop 1.7.7.0 BETA Release](/assets/images/2020/04/1.7.7_beta_banner.jpg)